Alcaro/musical-invention/README.md

 # Musical Invention
-Linux firewall whitelist based on domain names.
+Linux firewall whitelist, based on domain names.
 Opens the firewall after a successful DNS lookup to an approved host, then closes it shortly afterwards.

-Programs generally don't need to be modified to run under Musical Invention.
+Programs should not need to be modified to run under Musical Invention.

 ## TODO list (do not use until all are ticked)

-- [ ] Find needed technologies: Send packets to userspace (iptables -j QUEUE), change iptables rules from C (unknown)
+- [X] Find needed technologies: Send packets to userspace (iptables -j QUEUE), change iptables rules from C (system("iptables"))
 - [ ] Parse DNS query
 - [ ] Parse DNS reply
 - [ ] DNS over TCP